sfall-team/sfall/artifacts/scripting/sfall function notes.md

 ----
 #### get_string_pointer
 `int sfall_func1("get_string_pointer", string text)`
-- Returns a pointer to a string variable or to a text
+- (DEPRECATED) Returns a pointer to a string variable or to a text
+- __NOTE:__ this function is intended for use only in `HOOK_DESCRIPTIONOBJ`.
+Starting from sfall 4.3.9/3.8.39, you can return normal strings directly in the hook without calling the function

 ----
 #### dialog_message